 More about adding an admin to your plan

 Create Dashlane sharing groups so you can securely share logins and Secure Notes with specific groups of plan members.

 More about creating and managing sharing groups with Dashlane

 Groups can also be created and managed through an Identity Provider (IdP), if you use one.

 Step 6: Onboard your plan members to Dashlane

 When members are added to your plan, they see prompts that help them learn to use Dashlane.
 In addition, here are our top recommendations to onboard them and help them learn:

 - Send welcome materials to your plan members:

 - Create or update your organization’s password policy to include Dashlane.

-- Ask your plan members to turn on the account recovery setting.
+- Ask your plan members to turn on the admin-assisted recovery setting.
 If they don’t, they might not be able to access their account if they ever forget their Master Password.
-Before plan members can turn this on, you have to turn it on for your plan.

 You can also use GPO (Group Policy Object) to simplify onboarding for plan members: